oskarnesheim/WebDev_project2/README.md

 The tech stack used in this project is the following:

 - React
+- TypeScript
+- MaterialUI
 - Next.js
+- Node.js
+- Express
 - MongoDB
-- Express
-- Node.js
-- TypeScript
-- Tailwind CSS

 ## Frontend